17-year-olds given green light for provisional licences

 In Switzerland the driving test consists of four parts: a practical test, a first aid course, a theory test and short “danger awareness” course.

-SDA-ATS/Federal Office of Transport/ilj
+Keystone-SDA/Federal Office of Transport/ilj